Hello Are you worried about your Pet? We’re here to help…

 Use our ‘dog gum colour chart’ to get an idea of what might be causing pale gums or any other change in your dog’s gum colour.
 Remember that many of the causes are considered emergencies and your dog should receive treatment from a vet as quickly as possible.

 |Blue or purple|| |

 |Cherry red|| |

 Can I prevent pale gums in dogs?

 Given the range of underlying causes which could have led to a change in your dog’s gum colour, the methods of prevention vary, and in some cases, there’s no way to prevent it.
-The best method is to take general steps to keep your dog’s environment as safe as possible — keep toxic substances out of their reach, keep them away from sharp objects which could cause bleeding and avoid situations where they could get hurt.
-Carrying out routine checks of your dog’s gums will also ensure that any issues are caught quickly.
+The best method is to take general steps to ensure your dog’s environment is as safe as possible — keep toxic substances out of their reach, keep them away from sharp objects which could cause bleeding and avoid situations where they could get hurt.
+Carrying out routine checks of your dog’s gums will also ensure that any issues are identified quickly.